extremenetworks/ipfabric-docs/docs/source/solutions/overview.rst

 * Perform Layer-2 path traces across VCS Fabrics
 * Find and provision edge ports

 It works with all current Brocade VDX switches, and SLX-9850 switches when used as a super-spine.
+It is currently available as a Technical Preview.

 See more details :doc:`here<dcfabric/overview>`.

 Internet Exchange